Jighdan/website-03/components/Template/README.md

 # ~/components/Template

-Contains components that make use or props.
+Contains components that make use of props.